 Ballast: extra weight, usually lead or iron, placed low in the boat or externally on the keel to provide stability.
-Ballast keel: a mass of ballast bolted to the keel to increase stability and prevent a keel boat from capsizing the direction of an object from an observer, measured in degrees true or magnetic.
+Ballast keel: a mass of ballast bolted to the keel to increase stability and prevent a keel boat from capsizing.